Narco-Pentecostalism

 Narco-Pentecostalism (Narcopentecostalismo) is a term used by journalists and researchers to describe the link between drug trafficking factions and neo-Pentecostal-based religions, starting in the 2010s, especially in the context of the favelas of Rio de Janeiro, whether by adopting symbols related to Israel and the Old Testament, or through direct cooptation as a form of money laundering, a phenomenon observed in other Brazilian states.

 Background

 The rapprochement between organized crime, notably drug trafficking, but also between militias in Rio de Janeiro, started to become evident in the mid-1990s.
 Researchers such as Christina Vital Cunha, from Fluminense Federal University, recorded the growth of the so-called "Pentecostal grammar", a Christian worldview based in neo-Pentecostal values.
 As the sociologist points out:

-E pensando em toda a doutrina, o modo pentecostal de ver o mundo é, de certo modo, muito próximo à maneira pela qual os traficantes entendem o mundo.
-Os traficantes veem o mundo como uma luta, uma guerra, um campo de disputas de forças entre o bem e o mal, de disputa de almas e corpos.
-E, assim como os evangélicos, também precisam de proteção para lidar com esse mundo de guerra.